i-rinat/fragview/README.md

 Compiling and installing
 ------------------------
-You'll need gtkmm-3.0 and sqlite3 headers to compile.
+You'll need gtkmm-3.0, boost (icl) and sqlite3 headers to compile.
 Maybe you'll need to install kernel headers too.

 First, create directory, go there and run cmake: